 OMNI: the Carleton University Library search portal.
 Please see Help With Using Omni

 Library of Congress Subject Headings (LCSH) use controlled vocabulary to access and express the subject content of documents.
-Electronics Engineering has largely been divided into the following subjects or research areas.
+Electrical/Electronics Engineering has largely been divided into the following subjects or research areas.
 This is a searchable index.
 Click on a link below to discover the Library's holdings in this area:

 - Add keywords